saltastro/bulma-plot-container/docs/example.md

 The following html displays a grid of six "plots" consisting of a circle.
 Clicking on each plot opens a modal with a larger version of the circle.
 Hovering with the mouse over a plot displays a tooltip with information about the circle's colour.

-You should replace the link to the package file with the one for the current version.

 ```html
 <!DOCTYPE html>
 <html>